How to back up a WordPress site?

 - Website migration (as a risk factor)

-From a business perspective, such as for e-commerce websites for example, protecting crucial assets is critical.
-Making regular backups to your website is one of the tasks associated with website maintenance.
+For example, protecting crucial assets is critical from a business perspective, such as e-commerce websites.
+Making regularly scheduled backups of your website is one of the tasks associated with website maintenance.

 Why are WordPress backups important?